 2. Invest in improving soft skills

 61% of professionals say soft skills matter just as much as hard skills.
 Because, unlike hard skills, soft skills like communication, leadership, and problem-solving are more transferable and give you greater career longevity.
-They also prepare you to take on more complex problems and roles in the future.
+They also prepare you to take on more complex projects and roles in the future.

 Common soft skills that organizations value include: